QualiSystems/devguide_source/_shells/8.3.0/getting-started.md

 3)  Upload the shell to CloudShell.

 4)  If the shell requires the use of python dependencies, which aren’t available in the public PyPi repository, add them to the local PyPi Server.
-See CloudShell help's <a href="http://help.quali.com/Online%20Help/8.3/Portal/Content/Admn/Updt-Pyth-Libs.htm" target="_blank">Updating Python Dependencies for Shells, Drivers and Scripts</a>.
+See CloudShell help's <a href="http://help.quali.com/Online%20Help/8.3/Portal/Content/Admn/Pyth-Cnfg-Mds.htm" target="_blank">PyPi Server - Managing Python Driver and Script Dependencies</a>.

 5)  Create resources in the appropriate domains.